tranhelen/tranhelen/_posts/2016-09-19-realandimagined.md

 ---
 There are imagined boundaries and real boundaries.

 Imagined boundaries exist by default.
 They are created by the people around you but they are typically a shared delusion.
-Imagined boundaries are: *I feel obligated to see her and so I must* or *I cannot quit because I need to find another job first*.
+Imagined boundaries are: *I feel obligated to see her* or *I cannot quit because I need to find another job first*.
 You can live through breaking these boundaries but it might be uncomfortable.
 They force you to rely on your resourcefulness to find a way out.
 Most people won’t break them and they get <a href="http://helentran.com/his-greatest-gift">Default Life</a>.

 Real boundaries don’t exist unless you make them.
 These boundaries are the only ones worth following&mdash;rules you set so you can live according to your values and obtain the future you imagine yourself living.
 It takes a grand amount of self-work to define your values, and even more to define your boundaries.